Facebook is great.

 Thanks to the custom-audience feature you can target existing customers with messaging, or even a prospect list whose email address you’ve gathered.
 You can even reach people on Facebook who’ve been on your website but are yet to buy.
 To those people, your apparently serendipitous appearance in their news feed validates your brand as a sensible choice.

 The best thing is that right now advertising on Facebook is incredibly cheap.
 Compared to that other paid media addiction – Google AdWords – the Facebook ad platform comes at a fraction of the cost.
+If you want to give Facebook advertising a try, and I recommend you do, then we have a free course on how to run social media ads here.

 Understanding your audience and your competitors